Making the areas around schools safer

 School street safety program

 Schools that took part in the school street safety program, which was implemented as part of the Vision Zéro initiative, are benefiting from these new measures.
 The program, which was offered in all boroughs, had many participating schools.
-Since 2020, 61 schools have participated, including 39 schools in 13 boroughs in 2021.
+Since its launch in 2020, the program has made the areas around 121 schools, 7 day care centres and 7 parks safer.